Hadyaziz05/subway-surfers-ai/README.md

 ---

 ## model.py

-This script is a dataset collection tool that allows you to gather training data (screenshots) for each action (up, down, left, right).

-### Features:
-- *Screenshot Capture & Saving*:
-  Continuously captures screenshots and saves them in folders corresponding to the key pressed.
-The folders are named based on the direction of movement (e.g., up, down, left, right).

-- *Key Mapping*:
-  Screenshots are saved based on the key pressed (e.g., pressing the 'up' key saves the image in the up folder).

----

-## model_training.py

 This script defines the model training pipeline using *MobileNetV2* as a base.
 It performs data augmentation and fine-tunes the model.